selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

 Now that everything is in place, we can begin our Lightning Web Component!
 <h3>Step 1: HTML</h3>
 Here, the lightning layouts and lightning layout items allow me to get some columns.
 I need four(Location, Temperature(°C), Weather Conditions, and Weather Icon).
-I still used slds to improve the render, and I also used two lines of css to describe how I want the text to be displayed.
-It could have been used directly inside the html template, but I find it more convenient to also have an external css file when slds in not sufficient.
+I still used slds to improve the render, and I also used two lines of CSS to describe how I want the text to be displayed.
+It could have been used directly inside the html template, but I find it more convenient to also have an external CSS file when slds is not sufficient.
 But it's up to you.
 Concerning the icons, I called them from Lightning Design System.
 I will add the links at the end of this article.
 {% highlight html %}
 <template>
   <lightning-card title="What's the weather like here?">